 Dr. Lawson is responsible for the planning of R & D and the supervision and execution of all chemistry activities related to drug discovery and development.

 John Lawson is an expert in medicinal and synthetic organic chemistry.
 As a senior Medicinal Chemist and Project Manager at Stanford Research Institute (SRI International) for 20 years, he headed the Neurochemistry R & D Group with responsibilities for the discovery and development of new compounds in neuroscience area including analgesics, anti-convulsants, anxiolytics, and stroke.
 While at SRI, Lawson collaborated for ten years with Dr. Toll, Chief Neuropharmacologist and Board Member of Phoenix PharmaLabs (see below), on analgesic drugs under NIH grant funding.
 During this period, Dr. Lawson discovered the initial class of opioids capable of relieving pain without the typical side-effect problems of morphine-like opioids.
-After leaving SRI, Lawson assisted in the opening of a synthetic laboratory at SynVax, Inc., in northern Utah, for the purpose of developing and patenting new drugs related to Nociceptin — a recently discovered brain chemical that modulates pain responses.
-Two years later, he left SynVax and founded Phoenix PharmaLabs, Inc. (PPL), for the purpose of renewing the development of non-addicting opioid compounds.
+After leaving SRI, Lawson assisted in the opening of a synthetic laboratory at SynVax, Inc. for the purpose of developing new drugs related to Nociceptin — a recently discovered brain chemical that modulates pain responses.
+Two years later, he left SynVax and founded Phoenix PharmaLabs, Inc. (PPL), for the purpose of renewing the development of non-addicting opioid compounds which ultimately resulted in the development of the company’s lead compound, PPL-103.
 John holds a BS degree with Phi Kappa Phi honors from Iowa State University and a Ph.D. from the University of Oregon.
 He was also a Postdoc. fellow at Syntex Corp.

 Mr. Chou is responsible for the management of Company finances, corporate governance and treasury matters, including accounting and disbursements as well as the planning and execution of corporate development activities, including capital generation.

 Timmy Chou’s corporate experience includes serving as a Chief Financial Officer, Controller, and CEO, as well as a management consultant for numerous companies.
-He is a founding partner of Spectra Consulting Group, where for more than 20 years he has performed consulting on growth issues in emerging businesses, including specialized consulting in strategic planning, cash management, capital structures, dispute mediation, and organizational re-engineering and process development.
+He is a founding partner of Spectra Consulting Group, where for more than 25 years he has performed consulting on growth issues in emerging businesses, including specialized consulting in strategic planning, cash management, capital structures, dispute mediation, and organizational re-engineering and process development.
 He is a serial entrepreneur and currently serves as an officer of several operating public and private companies and sits on various Boards as a director.
 He has participated in architecting numerous capital structures and has developed strategies for development-stage enterprises that have produced significant debt and/or equity investment.
 Mr. Chou is listed as an affiliate of the Wasatch Venture Network and is a member of the Association for Conflict Resolution and Utah Dispute Resolution.
 Timmy holds a bachelor’s degree from Brigham Young University and has pursued graduate work at the University of Utah.
-He also has completed training as a Microsoft Certified Systems Engineer, and completed graduate studies in mediation.

 LAWRENCE TOLL PH.D.

-Dr. Toll is currently Director of Neuropharmacology, Torrey Pines Institute for Molecular Studies.
-Prior to that he was Director of the Neuropharmacology Department at SRI International, where he conducted basic and translational research in the fields of pain and addiction and also managed contract drug screening and other R & D services performed by teams of cellular, molecular, animal, and behavioral biologists.
-An author of more than 100 peer-reviewed scientific papers, he is a recognized expert and leading researcher in the field of neuroscience, particularly in relation to addiction neurobiology and the pharmacology of drugs with potential addiction liability, such as opiates.
-Dr. Toll is a co-discoverer of the “nociceptin” opioid peptide and was part of the Opiate Research team at SRI that first researched potential non-addicting opioids in the late 1980s.
+Dr. Toll is currently Professor, Department of Biomedical Sciences, Charles E. Schmidt College of Medicine, Florida Atlantic University.
+He is also President of the International Narcotics Research Conference.
+Formerly he was Director of Neuropharmacology, Torrey Pines Institute for Molecular Studies, and prior to that he was Director of the Neuropharmacology Department at SRI International where he conducted basic and translational research in the fields of pain and addiction.
+An author of more than 130 peer-reviewed scientific papers, he is a recognized expert and leading researcher in the field of neuroscience, particularly in relation to addiction neurobiology and the pharmacology of drugs with potential addiction liability, such as opiates.
+Dr. Toll is a co-discoverer of the “nociceptin” opioid peptide and was part of the Opiate Research team at SRI that first researched potential non-addicting opioids.
 Dr. Toll has performed numerous selected assessments of neurochemical drugs for the National Institute on Drug Abuse (NIDA).
-As part of NIDA’s Opiate and Cocaine Treatment Discovery Programs, he tested a very large number of compounds for affinities and activities at the three opioid receptors, 5 dopamine receptors, several 5-HT receptors, PCP receptors and sigma receptors.
-In conjunction with this project and CPDD, Dr. Toll and his team published the definitive in vitro profile of opioid- and cocaine-related ligands.
-In addition to standard and unknown opiate-related compounds his lab has collaborated with many medicinal chemists to characterize the activity of a large number of compounds, including PPL’s compounds.
+As part of NIDA’s Opiate and Cocaine Treatment Discovery Programs he tested a very large number of compounds for affinities and activities at the three opioid receptors, 5 dopamine receptors, several 5-HT receptors, PCP receptors and sigma receptors.
+In conjunction with this project, Dr. Toll and his team published the definitive in vitro profile of opioid- and cocaine-related ligands.
+His lab has collaborated with many medicinal chemists to characterize the activity of a large number of compounds, including PPL’s compounds.
 Larry holds a BA degree in chemistry from the University of California, San Diego and a Ph.D. in biological chemistry from the University of California, Los Angeles as well as a Postdoc. in biological chemistry at the University of California, Los Angeles and a Postdoc. in pharmacology at Johns Hopkins University.